Komal1993-git/LearnGit/README.md

 Solution:
 Create Personal Access Token on GitHub From your GitHub account, go to Settings => Developer Settings => Personal Access Token => Generate New Token (Give your password) => Fillup the form => click Generate token => Copy the generated Token, it will be something like ghp_sFhFsSHhTzMDreGRLjmks4Tzuzgthdvfsrta Now follow below method based on your machine:
 For Windows OS ?
-Go to Credential Manager from Control Panel => Windows Credentials => find github.com => Edit => On Password replace with with your GitHub Personal Access Token => You are Done If you don’t find github.com => Click on Add a generic credential => Internet address will be github.com and you need to type in your username and password will be your GitHub Personal Access Token => Click Ok and you are done
+Go to Credential Manager from Control Panel => Windows Credentials => find github.com => Edit => On Password replace with with your GitHub Personal Access Token => You are Done If you donâ€™t find github.com => Click on Add a generic credential => Internet address will be github.com and you need to type in your username and password will be your GitHub Personal Access Token => Click Ok and you are done

 C:\Users\vijay\Documents\LearnGit>git push -u origin master